80 Ways to Show Your Love Without Spending Money

 26. Be lavish in praise – compliment your sweetheart freely, and often.

 27. Ask questions about her ideas, plans, opinions, feelings, thoughts.
 Show your love by being curious.

 33. Bake cookies together.
 Show your love by feeding her chocolate.

 34. Try a new exotic recipe together – this is a great way to say “I love you.”
 Make sushi, or Pad Thai, or Butter Chicken, or chicken waffles.

 35. Learn the signs a boyfriend is in love with a girlfriend.

 36. Leave stress at work.

 38. Solve problems together – such as crosswords or Sudoku.

-41. Take pride in your lover – and show your pride.
+41. Take pride in your girlfriend – and show your pride.

 45. Ask for hugs and kisses – and give hugs and kisses freely.